-The Ocular Melanoma Center at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) is dedicated to treating patients with ocular melanoma in addition to studying the disease and developing treatments through innovative clinical trials.
-Our Center is among the first in the country to focus on care and research for patients with this rare disease.
+The Ocular Melanoma Center at Dana-Farber Brigham Cancer Center is dedicated to treating patients with ocular melanoma in addition to studying the disease and developing treatments through innovative clinical trials.

 When facing ocular melanoma, it is critical to take a multidisciplinary approach to treatment.
 Here, our leading medical oncologists, ophthalmologists, radiation oncologists, and interventional radiologists work in tandem to create a comprehensive plan.